zhpinkman/zhpinkman.github.io/_pages/projects.md

 - Implemented a p2p network with peers being able to find their neighbors, and check the tolerability of the system by turning off nodes at random.
-- Implemented a ftp-server from scratch using Python language and socket-programming having various features such as being able to login to the server, check the available files and upload new files to the server.
+- Implemented a FTP-server from scratch using Python language and socket-programming having various features such as being able to login to the server, check the available files and upload new files to the server.
 - Examined RYU-controllers and different congestion control mechanisms.
 - Analyzed and used different network security protocols and algorithms used to encrypt files and also mail security (SMIME)